• YOUR MOVE TO MAURITIUS

 What is an Occupation Permit?

-The Occupation Permit (OP) is a combined work and residence permit, which allows foreign nationals to work and live in Mauritius under 3 specific categories namely:
+The Occupation Permit (OP) serves as a combined work and residence permit, enabling foreign nationals to both work and live in Mauritius under three distinct categories:

 i.
 Investor